 Here at the Kitsap County Auditor's Office we are committed to open, transparent government that is accessible to all citizens.
-That is why I am proud to present our eighth annual Popular Annual Financial Report (PAFR).
+That is why I am proud to present our ninth annual Popular Annual Financial Report (PAFR).

 The PAFR is a simplified financial report designed to improve your understanding of Kitsap's finances.
 Within this report you will find information about the county's organizational structure, revenues, expenses and much more.
-The 2018 PAFR received an award for Outstanding Achievement in Popular Annual Financial Reporting from the Government Finance Officers Association.
-I hope you find this report just as informative as last year's.
+The 2019 PAFR received an award for Outstanding Achievement in Popular Annual Financial Reporting from the Government Finance Officers Association.
+I hope you find this report just as informative as last year's PAFR.

-All of the information contained in the PAFR is derived from Kitsap's Comprehensive Annual Financial Report (CAFR) for the fiscal year ending December 31, 2019.
-The CAFR, which was prepared by the County Auditor's Office, is presented in accordance with Generally Accepted Accounting Principles (GAAP) and contains more detailed information than the PAFR.
-The State Auditor's Office audited the CAFR awarding it an "unmodified opinion" - the best review possible.
+All of the information is derived from Kitsap's Annual Comprehensive Financial Report (ACFR) for the fiscal year ending December 31, 2020.
+The ACFR, which was prepared by the County Auditor's Office, is presented in accordance with Generally Accepted Accounting Principles (GAAP).
+The State Auditor's Office audited the ACFR and issued an "unmodified opinion" - the best review possible.